Birrellc/Navigating-Newcastle/README.md

 ### Dependencies

-- Pymongo and Flask-PyMongo which i used to connect my project to my MongoDB database.
+- [Pymongo](https://pypi.org/project/pymongo/https://codeinstitute.net/) and [Pymongo](https://flask-pymongo.readthedocs.io/en/latest/) which i used to connect my project to my MongoDB database.
-- Click which is a command line interface toolkit.
+- [click](https://pypi.org/project/click/) which is a command line interface toolkit.
-- dnspython which is a dns toolkit for Python.
+- [dnspython](https://pypi.org/project/dnspython/) which is a dns toolkit for Python.
-- itsdangerous which provides various helpers to pass data to untrusted environments and return it safely.
+- [itsdangerous](https://pypi.org/project/itsdangerous/) which provides various helpers to pass data to untrusted environments and return it safely.
-- Jinja2 which is a templating language for Python
+- [Jinja2](https://pypi.org/project/Jinja2/) which is a templating language for Python
-- WTforms which is a flexible forms validation and rendering library for Python
+- [WTForms](https://pypi.org/project/WTForms/) which is a flexible forms validation and rendering library for Python
-- Werkzueg which is used in this project to provide security by hashing user passwords
+- [Werkzueg](https://pypi.org/project/Werkzeug/) which is used in this project to provide security by hashing user passwords

 ---